Meet The Staff

 Back to Top

-Sarah is the Assistant Sustainability Coordinator for the Office of Environmental Policy (OEP), and is a second year Ph.D. student in the Department of Political Science.
+Sarah is the Sustainability Coordinator for the Office of Environmental Policy (OEP), and is a second year Ph.D. student in the Department of Political Science.
 Her previous and current research focuses primarily on member state challenges to implementing European Union environmental and economic policy.
 Sarah has also worked as a graduate assistant for Dr. Oksan Bayulgen and Dr. Richard Parnas’ Sustainable Energy in the 21st Century course for the past two years.

-Prior to coming to the UConn, Sarah worked as Intern to the Vice President for Administration at her alma mater, Guilford College.
+Prior to coming to UConn, Sarah worked as Intern to the Vice President for Administration at her alma mater, Guilford College.
 There, she assisted in the planning process of a LEED certified renovation to the student union, and worked closely with the College’s Office of Sustainability and its team conducting ASHRAE Level II Energy Audits.

 Sarah received her B.A. in Political Science, International Studies Europe, and German from Guilford College in 2009 and her M.A. in International Relations and European Studies from Central European University in 2011.